A Battle of the Real Masters, Defined by Attitude, Not Just Taste

 The Value of Labor and Skill Shines in an Age of Efficiency

-Leadership of Mediation, Boldness, and Intuition
+Leadership Through Coordination, Boldness, and Intuition

 The 'Art of Slowness' and the Standards Set by Ahn Seongjae